 Subject to the memorandum and articles of association, the directors may, if they are satisfied that it would be contrary to the company's interests to allow a member to inspect any document, or part of a document, specified in (b), (c) or (d) above, refuse to permit the member to inspect the document or limit the inspection of the document, including limiting the making of copies or the taking of extracts from the records.
-Where a company fails or refuses to permit a member to inspect a document or permits a member to inspect a document subject to limitations, that member may apply to the British Virgin Islands Court for an order that he or she should be permitted to inspect the document or to inspect the document without limitation.
+Where a company fails or refuses to permit a member to inspect a document or permits a member to inspect a document or permits a member to inspect to limitations, that member may apply to the BVI Court for an order that he or she should be permitted to inspect the document or to inspect the document without limitation.